ben-dh3/broken_blog_application/pills/loading_css_or_static_files.md

 ```

 When reading this tag, the browser will send the HTTP request `GET /album_cover.jpg`.
 If
-this file is present in the `public` directory of your project, your server will
+this file is present in the `static` directory of your project, your server will
 automatically send back its content, and the browser will display the image.

 _The `alt` attribute's description text is important for accessibility — it serves as cues
 for people with visual impairments, including people with low vision, to orient themselves
 in the content.
 [More information
 here](https://help.siteimprove.com/support/solutions/articles/80000863904-accessibility-image-alt-text-best-practices)_

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->